mountaincharlie/midi-dragon/README.md

 * [Code Institute's 'friendly_name' models field idea](https://github.com/Code-Institute-Solutions/boutique_ado_v1/blob/f6c3de32aa152b98da174daba13412388258b9b8/products/models.py) for how to have a programamtic and displayed version of my Genre and Instrument instances.
 This was useful because the search functionality required the Genre and Instrument names to be written programatically (with no uppercases or spaces) but it was better for the UXD for the Genre and Instrument names to contain uppercases and spaces when displayed to users.
 * [Code Institute's idea for creating order numbers by overriding the default save method](https://github.com/Code-Institute-Solutions/boutique_ado_v1/blob/f6c3de32aa152b98da174daba13412388258b9b8/checkout/models.py) for how to call my unique_slug_generator method to make sure that all Song instances have a slug, which is used in urls as a unique identifier to avoid exposing mydatabase's primary keys.
 * [Tom's solution on Slack](https://stackoverflow.com/a/42426801) for how to use Django's PositiveIntegerField with minimum and maximum value constraints.
+* [Fagan Media's page](https://www.faganmedia.com/support/disable-download-button-for-html5-audio-and-video-player) for how to disable the 'download' option from the audio element.
+* [Point Clear Media's page](https://pointclearmedia.com/2020/08/27/css-styling-the-audio-element/) for how to target parts of the audio element to style it.

 ### Content
 * Fonts: